Managing Electronic Component Obsolescence With a Unified Data Solution

 Your Supply Chain Tools Only Provide Stale Component Data

-Even if your PCB design software includes a component management solution, you put yourself at risk that it doesn’t update lifecycle and supplier data.
+Even if your PCB design software includes a component management solution, you put yourself at risk if it doesn't update lifecycle and supplier data.
 Changes in the supply chain can happen quickly, and some data solutions do not provide real-time supply chain updates directly within your design software.
 This puts you at risk of including obsolete, soon-to-be-obsolete, or end-of-life components in your design.

 Component obsolescence in Altium Designer